Assistant Vice Provost for Student Academic Success

 Undergraduate certificate programs are listed in the “Degrees, Minors, and Certificates” section.

 Institutional learning objectives include both academic and co-curricular learning and are listed on page 25.
 The baccalaureate academic program provides the student with a coherent undergraduate education that includes a comprehensive set of integrated learning opportunities.
 There are five basic components (listed below).
 Students can see the five components and requirements on bachelor degree program sheets at manoa.hawaii.edu/ovcaa/programsheets/.

-There are five basic components to baccalaureate degree programs: (a) the General Education Core requirements (i.e., Foundations and Diversification); (b) the General Education graduation requirements (i.e., Hawaiian/Second Language, Focus, and credit requirements); (c) degree requirements; (d) individual college/school requirements; and (e) an academic specialization comprising a major; as well as electives that complement the other requirements.
+There are five basic components to baccalaureate degree programs: (a) the General Education Core requirements (i.e., Foundations and Diversification); (b) the General Education special graduation requirements (i.e., Focus and Hawaiian/Second Language); (c) degree requirements; (d) individual college/school requirements; and (e) an academic specialization comprising a major; as well as electives that complement the other requirements.

 Graduation Requirements.
 See the “Focus” and “Hawaiian or Second Language” parts of the “Undergraduate General Education Requirements” section.